Our Wakes: 2016

 In the middle of the Orosei Gulf you see some boats entering the cliff.
 In reality, this is the

-into the cave.
+the cave.
 The river goes inland and is 63km long.
-Tourists can only travel up one km, but
+Tourists can only travel up one km, but you can

-you can see magnificent stalactites and stalagmites.
-In the past a group of seals loved the
+see magnificent stalactites and stalagmites.
+In the past a group of seals loved the cave, but now

 Cala Di Luna